-Barbara Beck, co-founding partner of Sage Communications, which partners with nonprofit, foundation and public agency leaders to help them think about new ways to influence and educate.
+Barbara Beck is a co-founding principal of Sage Communications, which partners with nonprofit, foundation and public agency leaders to help them think about new ways to advocate, influence and accelerate social impact.
 Beck previously worked as a public affairs officer at The Pew Charitable Trusts.
 She also worked at the University of Pennsylvania, where she served as director of news and public affairs.
 In addition, Beck has two decades of experience in the news business at The Philadelphia Daily News and The Los Angeles Herald Examiner.
-She is on the board of the Print Center and the advisory board of Flying Kite, an online news site.

 Bradley S. Bridge is an Assistant Defender at the Defender Association of Philadelphia, Philadelphia.
 Mr. Bridge graduated from the University of Washington with a B.S. in Psychology in 1976 and from Harvard Law School with a J.D. in 1979.
 From 1979 to 1983 he worked in the State Appellate Defender in Chicago, Illinois representing indigent defendants in their appeals to the Illinois Appellate and Supreme Court and in federal habeas corpus cases in the Northern District of Illinois and the Seventh Circuit.
 From 1983 to the present he’s worked with the Defender Association of Philadelphia.
 His responsibilities have included representation of indigent defendants in Municipal Court, the Court of Common Pleas (waivers and jury trials, homicide and non-homicide cases), Juvenile Court, Mental Health Court, Pennsylvania Superior Court and Supreme Court, in the Eastern District of Pennsylvania and in the Third Circuit.
 His current assignment is with the homicide and appeals units.
 In connection with that, he is currently challenging in the Pennsylvania Supreme Court, the Superior Court and in Courts of Common Pleas the constitutionality of sentencing juveniles to life imprisonment without parole.
 Other responsibilities include evaluation of cases that should be reopened in light of police corruption.
 He was involved in litigating issues arising out of the 39th District scandal as well as the Bureau of Narcotics Investigations and others.
 This has led to well over 450 cases being reopened and vacated from 1995 to the present.